stroncium/hx-async/README.md

       `async(a <= getA(), getB)()); /*some code*/` will be converted to (something like) `getA(function(error, a){ getB(function(error){/*some code*/ }); };`.

       Any error got from asynchronous functions called will be passed to main function callback.

+    - **parallel(<comma-separated list of calls>)** - construct to handle parallel execution

+        Calls have the same form as calls passed to async(...) but are executed in parallel.

+        First error returned from any of calls will be passed to higher level.

+        Calls can't use variable named the same of any variable parallel(...) construct will pass results to unless in deeper scopes.
+        That means `var a = 123; parallel(a <= getA(a));` will result in error which won't be detected.

     - **asyncr(<arguments>)** calls - are treated the same way as **async** calls, but callback arguments are used as is.